choke06/Verity/README.md

 Verity

-A source reliability algorithm for e-commerce product data.
+A source reliability system for e-commerce product data.

 # The Problem